 On a related note, if I don't write as often as others, bear in mind that my physical challenges limit my energy and such, and I can't get trackside nearly as often as I would like.
 Nonetheless, I hope that you enjoy what I put up.
 If you don't, photograph and write something on the subject and, if it checks out, I will put it up as a guest submission.

-Our ContributorsJohn H. Hill lives in Denver with his wife, having retired from a railroad-related industry.
-When he's not wrestling with his sump pump or trying to keep his house from floating off, he enjoys working on his live steam engines and sneaking down to the tracks to photograph the latest BNSF Beer Run or the progress of FasTracks.
+Our ContributorsJohn H. Hill lived in Denver with his wife, having retired from a railroad-related industry.
+For years, he enjoyed working on his live steam engines and sneaking down to the tracks to photograph the latest BNSF Beer Run or the progress of FasTracks.
+He passed away from complications of COPD in 2019.
+He is truly missed and fondly remembered.

-Dave Straight remembers the days of steam better than most and has the good sense to make friends with locomotive engineers whenever he can.
-His experience with gas-powered switchers is much more extensive than mine, but I am pretty sure I edge him out with throwing switches using Visual Basic.
-His passion for railroading in northern Colorado is as strong as ever!
+Dave Straight remembered the days of steam better than most and had the good sense to make friends with locomotive engineers whenever he could.
+His passion for railroading in northern Colorado was strong as ever!
+He passed away following his friend John Hill in 2020.
+He too is missed and remembered by all his friends.